North Country Trail: North Dakota

 The North Country Trail spends about 453 mi in North Dakota.
 The trail begins at Lake Sakakawea State Park in Mercer County and heads generally to the east, soon reaching Audubon National Wildlife Refuge.
 It walks alongside most of the 73 mi McClusky Canal and traverses Lone Tree Wildlife Management Area (North Dakota's largest).
 The trail traverses Sheyenne Lake National Wildlife Refuge, Fort Ransom State Park, and Sheyenne National Grassland.
 Near Abercrombie, the NCT uses a state highway to cross the Red River into Minnesota.

 Minnesota

 The North Country Trail spends about 869 mi in Minnesota; this includes 310 mi in conjunction with the Superior Hiking Trail.
 Much of the hike in the western part of the state is on rural roads, with an extended sojourn through Fergus Falls.
 After that city, the NCT visits many small lakes and passes through Maplewood State Park.
-Northeast of Frazee, the trail spends more than 160 mi in a succession of mostly contiguous public lands that include a variety of state and federal parks, forests, and wildlife refuges.
+Northeast of Frazee, the trail spends more than 160 mi in a succession of mostly contiguous public lands that include a variety of state and federal parks, forests, and wildlife refuges..
+Highlights include Wannigan Park in Frazee, Hubbell Pond WMA, Tamarac National Wildlife Refuge, Greenwater Lake SNA, White Earth State Forest, Itasca State Park, Paul Bunyan State Forest, and Chippewa National Forest.